 Europe’s highest waterfalls are only 60 km from Zell am See.
 A day trip here is a great way to see the surrounding countryside.
 At 380 metres in total, the Krimml Falls is an attraction that keeps on surprising you at every bend of the waterfall hike of 4 km.

 The world’s largest ice caves are yours to explore about an hour’s drive from Zell am See towards Salzburg.
-You won’t only cool off in the caves during summer, but you’ll also get to take Austria’s steepest cable car and take in amazing scenery on your way to the mouth of the caves.
+You won’t only cool off in the caves during summer, but you’ll also get to take Austria’s steepest cable car and take in the amazing scenery on your way to the mouth of the caves.

 Traveled by Linda from Travel Tyrol